 UPDATE: KitchenAid has released a new stand mixer, the 7 Quart Bowl-Lift stand mixer.
 This mixer has 11 speeds, which include a half-speed for gentle folding.

 The KitchenAid Mixer Comparison

-When you boil it down, there are five fundamental differences between every KitchenAid mixer, these are; motor size, bowl capacity, attachments, aesthetics, size, price.
+When you boil it down, there are five fundamental differences between KitchenAid mixers, these are; motor size, bowl capacity, attachments, aesthetics, size, price.

 By looking at these factors individually, you will be able to decide which is the right mixer for you.

 The motor is the heart of your stand mixer and one of the biggest differentiators between the KitchenAids models.

 Although every stand mixer has the same 10-speed setting, models have different-sized motors.
 This allows the more powerful KitchenAid mixers to generate more torque.
 Stronger machines can mix ingredients more efficiently and can handle larger quantities of batter significantly easier.